Health Topics

 More About This Health ConditionRheumatoid arthritis

-Several common variations of the HLA-DRB1 gene are associated with a person's risk of developing rheumatoid arthritis.
-This disease causes chronic abnormal inflammation that primarily affects the joints.
-HLA-DRB1 is one of several genes in the HLA complex that have been associated with rheumatoid arthritis; variations of this gene are the most significant known genetic risk factor for the disease.
+Several versions of the HLA-DRB1 gene are associated with a person's risk of developing rheumatoid arthritis.
+This disease causes chronic inflammation that primarily affects the joints.
+HLA-DRB1 is one of several genes in the HLA complex that have been associated with rheumatoid arthritis; variations of this gene are the most significant known genetic risk factor for developing this disease.

-A few variations of the HLA-DRB1 gene appear to decrease the risk of developing rheumatoid arthritis.
-It is unclear why these particular changes may be protective.
+A few versions of the HLA-DRB1 gene appear to decrease the risk of developing rheumatoid arthritis.
+It is unclear why these particular changes may prevent the development of this condition.

 More About This Health ConditionType 1 diabetes

-Combinations of variations in the HLA-DRB1 gene and other HLA genes affect the risk of type 1 diabetes.
-Type 1 diabetes is characterized by high levels of blood glucose, also called blood sugar, resulting from a shortage of the hormone insulin and is caused by autoimmune damage to insulin-producing cells in the pancreas.
+Certain versions of the HLA-DRB1 gene and other HLA genes affect the risk of developing type 1 diabetes.
+Type 1 diabetes is characterized by high levels of blood glucose, also called blood sugar, due to a shortage of the hormone insulin.
+Type 1 diabetes is caused by autoimmune damage to insulin-producing cells in the pancreas.

-Type 1 diabetes risk is most increased by two specific combinations of variations of the HLA-DRB1 gene and other HLA genes called HLA-DQA1 and HLA-DQB1.
+The risk of developing type 1 diabetes is highly influenced by two specific combinations of the HLA-DRB1 gene and other HLA genes called HLA-DQA1 and HLA-DQB1.
 Combinations of HLA gene variants are called HLA haplotypes.
 One haplotype, written as DRB1*03:01-DQA1*05:01-DQB1*02, is called DR3.
 The other haplotype, written as DRB1*04:01/02/04/05/08-DQA1*03:01-DQB1*02, is called DR4.
-People at highest risk of developing type 1 diabetes have one copy of the DR3 haplotype and one copy of the DR4 haplotype in each cell.
-Other HLA haplotypes only mildly increase the risk of type 1 diabetes, while some haplotypes seem to protect against developing this condition.
-Variations in other genes and environmental factors are also thought to affect the risk of this complex disorder.
+The people who have the highest risk of developing type 1 diabetes have one copy of the DR3 haplotype and one copy of the DR4 haplotype in each cell.
+Other HLA haplotypes mildly increase the risk of type 1 diabetes, while some haplotypes seem to protect people from developing this condition.
+Variations in other genes and environmental factors are also thought to affect the risk of developing type 1 diabetes.

 More About This Health ConditionAutoimmune disorders

-Normal variations of the HLA-DRB1 gene have been associated with many other autoimmune disorders, including pemphigus, sarcoidosis, and others listed on this page.
-Pemphigus is a condition that causes severe blistering of the skin and mucous membranes (such as the moist lining of the mouth).
+Certain versions of the HLA-DRB1 gene have been associated with many other autoimmune disorders, including pemphigus and sarcoidosis.
+Pemphigus is a condition that causes severe blistering of the skin and mucous membranes, such as the moist lining of the mouth.
 Sarcoidosis is a disorder in which inflammation occurs in many organs and tissues of the body.

-It is unclear how different versions of the HLA-DRB1 gene influence the risk of developing autoimmune disorders.
+It is unclear how the different versions of the HLA-DRB1 gene influence the risk of developing these autoimmune disorders.
 These disorders typically result from a combination of multiple environmental and genetic factors.
-Changes in other HLA and non-HLA genes, some of which remain unknown, also likely contribute to the risk of developing these complex conditions.
+Changes in other HLA and non-HLA genes also likely contribute to the risk of developing these complex conditions.

 Other Names for This Gene